Ian F. Akyildiz: Research contributions

-1980s

 Queueing Network Models

 Akyildiz started his research work on queueing networks models in the early 1980s.
 His PhD thesis (1984) was entitled “Multiprocessor Systems with Process Communication” where he developed queuing network models to analyze the performance of the multiprocessor systems which were important subject in the early 1980s.
 In particular, he developed queueing network models for process communication where the buffers were finite and blocking/losses of messages could occur.

 His paper was the first which was an original work introducing the duality of the state spaces of queueing networks with blocking/finite buffers versus queueing networks without blocking kind of mapping of state space to each other, and accordingly obtaining exact product form solution for two nodes.

-Based on this novel duality concept, Dr. Akyildiz showed in an approximate duality (mapping) of state spaces between queuing networks with and without blocking having arbitrary number of nodes.
+Based on this novel duality concept, Akyildiz showed in an approximate duality (mapping) of state spaces between queuing networks with and without blocking having arbitrary number of nodes.
 He then derived the approximate throughput formula and also derived approximate product form solutions in.

-He published many other papers on queuing network models.
-These contributions lead him to obtain the IEEE Fellow rank in 1996, and in particular to performance analysis of computer communication networks.